Svedrin/meshping/README.md

 # How do I get set up?

-## Using Docker

-You can run meshping itself through Docker, but you'll need to provide a Redis instance and will need `mpcli` somewhere so you can add targets to meshping (see below):
+You can run meshping through Docker, but you'll need to provide a Redis instance and will need `mpcli` somewhere so you can add targets to meshping (see below):

 ```
 docker run --rm --net=host -e REDIS_HOST=redisbox svedrin/meshping:latest